openshift/test-pull-requests/README.md

 test-pull-requests
 ==================

-Utility for serially testing then merging pull requests in conjunction with Jenkins.
+Utility for serially testing and merging pull requests in conjunction with Jenkins.

 ## Typical User Workflow
  * Write some code, fix bugs locally, submit your pull requests
  * Get your changes reviewed
- * If you aren't sure of your changes, perhaps because of a complicated merge, you'll want to force your changes through verification tests before attempting to merge and perhaps before it gets reviewed.
+ * If you aren't sure of your changes, perhaps because of a complicated merge, you'll want to force your changes through verification tests before attempting to merge and perhaps before they get reviewed.
 You may also want to do this to show the results to the reviewer.
    * You (or anyone in an authorized GitHub team) can do this by adding the string [test] (case insensitive) to a comment or the title of your pull request.
    * If you have prereq/coreq pull requests, you can add their urls (Ex: ​https://github.com/openshift/origin-server/pull/1) to the comments (one per repo supported), and they will be automatically included in the testing.
    * The results of the test will be put in the pull request.
-If they don't pass you'll need to fix the issues before continuing
+If they don't pass, you'll need to fix the issues before continuing
  * Similar to the [test] flag above, you must add the [merge] flag to the title or a comment of the pull request.
 This is the only way you should be getting your changes into the master or stage branches.
-The merge flag (handles prereqs the same as [test]) builds and installs your changes with the exact source on master that passed the previous tests.
+The merge flag (handles prereqs the same as [test]) builds and installs your changes with the exact source on the target branch that passed the previous tests.
 This is done serially so your changes are the only changes since the last successful build.
 After the tests pass your pull request(s) (including prereqs in comments) are merged into master.
-Note if you make changes to your pull request(s) after tests start your merge will fail and the tests will be retried.
+Note: if you make changes to your pull request(s) after tests start, your merge will fail and the tests will be retried.

 ### Permissions
  * [merge] and [test] flags are only listened to for trusted users (in comments or titles) and are only supported for the configured branches.